 Getting there: From the UK most airports fly to Budapest.
 If you live in Europe, a great option is to travel by train.
 You can check departure dates, check prices, and book online via the Trainline.

 Stay at: The Three Corners Hotel Anna in Pest offers superb value for large stylish rooms situated within walking distance to all main attractions.
-The breakfast is packed with variety to kick start your day.
+Breakfast is packed with a variety of dishes to kick start your day.

 Want to extent your trip?
 See my detailed rail itinerary that takes you on an exciting journey through Budapest – Bratislava – Vienna.